 –Jasmine Strode-Elfant, Student

 Beyond the Classroom

-Sociology students are also encouraged to pursue internships placements for credit towards the major.
-Data show that sociology students who take part in internships have enriched learning experiences and find it much easier to find employment later.
+Sociology students are also encouraged to pursue internship placements for credit towards the major.
+Data shows that Sociology students who take part in internships have enriched learning experiences and find it much easier to find employment later.